Streetsblog is a daily news source connecting people to information about sustainable transportation and livable communities.

-Since 2006, Streetsblog has covered the movement to transform our cities by reducing dependence on private automobiles and improving conditions for pedestrians, cyclists, and transit riders.
+Since 2006, Streetsblog has covered the movement to transform our cities by reducing dependence on private automobiles and improving conditions for walking, biking, and transit.
 Our reporters have broken important stories about transit funding, pedestrian safety, and bicycle policy from day one.
 And our writing makes arcane topics like parking prices and induced traffic accessible to a broad audience.

 Streetsblog NYC covers the five boroughs of New York and important transportation policy developments in Albany.
 Starting with our first scoop in 2006, which tallied up the rampant abuse of parking placards, we’ve helped set the agenda for local transportation coverage.
 We’re read by an influential audience of decision makers and ordinary New Yorkers passionate about improving the livability of their neighborhoods.
 Streetsblog stories have made the case for progressive policy changes that are saving lives and creating a more sustainable future for New York.